jorgemosquera/UnoGameJava/README.md

 # UnoGameJava
-A JAVA CLI implementation of the UNO Game
+A JAVA CLI implementation of the UNO Game.
+The application can be played by users and agents.
+(Dumb agent, who randomly picks up cards).

 ## Game Description